tbrowder/Opt-Handler/README.md

           v  |verbose           Add one level of verbosity d  |debug             For development

 We are now ready to instantiate our easy option handler in the following step.
-It will parse the `@*ARGS` array and capture all up until a `--` is found, if any.
-Any arguments remaining remaining stay in `@*ARGS` but are still available.
+It will parse the `@*ARGS` array and capture all arguments up until a `--` is found, if any.
+Any arguments remaining stay in the `@*ARGS` array but are still available.
 If there any errors, an exception is thrown.

     my $opt = Opt::Handler.new: :@modes, :@options;